sisinflab/warprec/warprec/utils/config/README.md

 - **num_negatives**: The number of negative samples to use during sampled strategy.
 - **seed**: The seed used during the sampling.
 Used for reproducibility.
 Defaults to 42.
 - **stat_significance**: This is a nested section containing the information about the stat test to execute.
+- **full_evaluation_on_report**: Flag that decides whether or not to conduct a full evaluation each epoch.
+Defaults to False.
+If set to True, the validation metric must be included in the metrics and in the topk.
 - **max_metric_per_row**: The metric to be logged in each row.
 Defaults to 4.
 - **beta**: The beta value used by the F1-score metric.
 Defaults to 1.0.
 - **pop_ratio**: The ratio of transactions that will be considered popular.
 Defaults to 0.8.